tapanther/Tritan/docs/Republic.md

 **Lord Protector**

-The Lord Protector is the embodiment of the [Republic][Republic of Siddarmark].
+The Lord Protector is the embodiment of the Republic.
 The position was unofficially held by Urwyn Ludovic long before the Republic was formally established, and is to this day defined by the idiosyncracies of its original holder.
 While the day-to-day procedure of the Republic is delegated to the administrative ranks of the Army, the Lord Protector's will is absolute.
 There is no higher authority in the Republic.

 **Parliament**